noahlange/gecs/README.md

 ## Questions/Statements & Answers/Responses

 **Q/S**: How's the performance?
-**A/R**: Somewhere between "not great" and "bad" but it was never one of the primary design goals.
-So long as it remains capable of 60 FPS+, features are (currently) a higher priority than performance boosts.
+**A/R**: Somewhere between "not great" and "bad," but particularly good performance was never one of the primary design goals.
+So long as it remains capable of 60 FPS+, features are (currently) a higher priority than performance improvements.

 **Q/S**: But _how_ bad, exactly?
 **A/R**: Hovers around the bottom third of [ecs-benchmark](https://github.com/noctjs/ecs-benchmark) and ddmills' [js-ecs-benchmarks](https://github.com/ddmills/js-ecs-benchmarks).